Physical activity is a big part of our family’s life.

 Regular physical activity is important, for sure.
 Walk as much as you can.
 Do outdoor activities with your family and get up regularly from your desk during the day.
 Choosing weight training when you head to the gym, rather than cardio machines, is an important way to maximize fat loss and build the body you want.

 You’ll be stronger.
-Your body will be more metabolically-active so you’ll burn more calories all the time.
+Your body will be more metabolically-active (albeit only a bit!) so you’ll burn more calories all the time.
 You’ll build the shape you want.

 3) Your Habits